KineticMaintenance/m920q-dual-NVME/README.md

 <br><br>
 ## TROUBLESHOOTING

-If things didnt worked for you, here is what I'd check:
+If things didn't work for you, here is what I'd check:
 * Machine does not post --> you created short circuit somewhere while soldering components, find & fix.
-* Machine does post but BIOS does not show "M.2 Drive 2" option --> move resistor R105 as per instructions.
+* Machine does post but BIOS does not show "M.2 Drive 2" option --> move resistor R150 as per instructions.
 * Machine does post, "M.2 Drive 2" option is available, no drive model shown/recognised --> bad solder join in one of components, or, NVME edge connector is not soldered properly.
 Check & re-flow suspicious joins.
 <br><br><br>